-We have an omnibus incentive plan that was approved by our Board of Directors effective as of October 15, 2009 and approved by our stockholders at the Annual Meeting of Stockholders held on November 30, 2009.
-Under the 2009 Plan, we may grant nonqualified and incentive stock options and other stockbased awards to employees, non-employee directors and consultants.
-Between October 15, 2009, and June 30, 2019, a total of 1.4 million shares of common stock have been authorized under the 2009 Plan for issuance to our employees, non-employee directors and consultants.
-As of June 30, 2019, there were 229,000 remaining shares available for grant under the 2009 Plan.
+We had an omnibus equity incentive plan that was approved by our Board of Directors effective October 15, 2009 and approved by our stockholders at the Annual Meeting of Stockholders held on November 30, 2009 ("2009 Plan").
+Under the 2009 Plan, we granted nonqualified and incentive stock options and restricted stock grants to employees, non-employee directors and consultants.
+The 2009 Plan expired on October 15, 2019.
+The Board of Directors approved a new omnibus equity incentive plan effective October 15, 2019 ("2019 Plan"), subject to stockholder approval.
+However, the 2019 Plan was not approved by our stockholders and therefore did not become effective.
+We currently do not have an equity incentive plan but will be recording exercises and forfeitures under the 2009 Plan.